 Career & Professional Development

 We believe that career and professional development (CPD) should be continuous, active, dynamic, and individualized.
-Our goal is to implement programs that have discernible positive impact on successful educational outcomes, meaningful career navigation, job placement, and lifelong growth and advancement of every student and trainee at UMMS.
+Our goal is to implement programs that have discernible positive impacts on successful educational outcomes, meaningful career navigation, job placement, and lifelong growth and advancement of every student and trainee at UMMS.

 What We Do